UniPipe/openpipe/docs/1.0/language.md

 #### Segments
 A segment must be represented by a dictionary, where the key is the segment name and the value is a sequence of actions.

+!!!
+Warning "_segment name "
+    Segment names started with "_" will not be loaded.
+They can be used to store configuration to be referenced with YAML anchors.
+The `_libraries` segment name has a special purpose explained later on this document.

 #### Actions
 An action must be represented by a dictionary, where the key is an action name and the value contains the action config, config may be of any of the YAML supported data types.